 Mr. Simpler clarified the Motion.

-A MOTION was made by Mr. Scoglietti and seconded by Mr. King for the Council to approve Cammack Retirement as the Council’s advisor subject to satisfactory reference checks, best-and-final pricing and successful negotiations; for implementations phase only, and adding milestones for specific deliverables.
+A MOTION was made by Mr. Scoglietti and seconded by Mr. Campbell-King for the Council to approve Cammack Retirement as the Council’s advisor subject to satisfactory reference checks, best-and-final pricing and successful negotiations; for implementations phase only, and adding milestones for specific deliverables.

 MOTION ADOPTED UNANIMOUSLY